kieranknowles1/nixcfg/docs/development.md

 ### Code Style

+Since I plan this to be a long-term project and always work-in-progress, I want to keep the codebase clean and easy to work with.
+The most important rule is: **keep it simple**.
+If you can't understand what a piece of code does after a few seconds, it's too complex.
+In addition:

 Run `nix fmt` before committing to ensure consistent code style.
+This is also configured to run a set of static analysers on their strictest settings.
+If a static analyser says something is wrong, it's probably wrong.

 An apostrophe (`'`) after a variable name is used to indicate that it is an overridden package (See the